Costa Rica Language – Spanish Travel Phrases

 Emergency Phrases

 In case of an emergency, the number for the police is 9-1-1.
-Usually it is no problem to speak to someone that knows at least some English.
+Usually, it is no problem to find someone who can help you in English.

 Also, keep in mind that there are no addresses in Costa Rica.
 You will either have to explain to the police where you are located or tell them the name of the hotel/ place you are at.